Grievance Procedures for Discrimination and Harassment

-- To discuss with the Executive Director for Equity (or VP Human Resources) concern regarding the individuals responsible for administering these procedures, if there is concern a conflict of interest is present.
+- To discuss with the Director of Nondiscrimination and Title IX (or VP Human Resources) concern regarding the individuals responsible for administering these procedures, if there is concern a conflict of interest is present.

 - To discuss alternatives to procedures, where alternatives may be reasonable and acceptable to involved parties.

 - To refrain from making self-incriminating statements.
 However, the Adjudicator will determine a resolution with the information available to him/her.

 - To appeal the decision made and sanctions determined by the Adjudicator (or designee).

 - To be notified of the case resolution – including the outcome of any appeal, if applicable.

 Procedures effective: August 2015, reviewed August 2016